 Further during the quarter ended September 30, 2020, in view of the aforesaid suo moto contempt notice, for abundant caution, an application was filed by the Company before the Hon'ble Supreme Court of India, praying for permission to it and its subsidiaries for changing their respective names, brands and logos; and for continued usage of the same if the said application was not disposed of prior to expiry of the term of the Brand License Agreements to allow adequate time for smooth Brand transition without any disruption to business.
-During the current year, the Brand License Agreements have expired.
+During the previous year ended March 31, 2022, the Brand License Agreements have expired.
 The Company is awaiting order(s) of the Hon'ble Supreme court.

-9. Investigation initiated by the erstwhile Audit and Risk Management Committee:
+7. Investigation initiated by the erstwhile Audit and Risk Management Committee: